 JEFFERSON CITY, Mo.
 (AP) — Missouri’s unemployment rate has dropped slightly.

-The change in nonfarm employment came as the seasonally adjusted civilian labor force dropped by close to 7,000 people in the same time period.
+Data also show Missouri gained 11,900 jobs from May to June.
+The change in nonfarm employment came as the seasonally adjusted civilian labor force fell by more than 21,000 people in that same time period.
 The labor force counts people with jobs and those who are on unemployment but looking for work.